AlexeyFeigin/blog-drafts/algorithm-x-in-haskell.md

 "Deterministically" here means we have a procedure of picking some column right away, and "nondeteministically" means that the choice involves some kind of space search.

 We have, in fact, just performed one iteration of Algorithm X manually.
+We chose a column, chose a row and reduced the matrix.

 Instead of performing these steps through iteration